-The other difference is that we define optimal transport in CIELAB color space, because the Euclidean distance in CIELAB space better approximates the perceptual difference among colors [20].
+The other difference is that we define optimal transport in CIELAB color space, because the euclidean distance in CIELAB space better approximates the perceptual difference among colors [20].

-For all the examples in this section, we use the super-pixel method with the number of super-pixels set to 2000 and the compactness parameter set to 2.
+For all the examples in this section, we use the superpixel method with the number of superpixels set to 2000 and the compactness parameter set to 2.
 For the SOT algorithm we use Gaussian feature functions on a $5 \times 5 \times 5$ grid with bandwidth h = 1.
-In the image synthesis step we set $\sigma^s = 10$ , $\sigma^c = 1$ .
+In the image synthesis step we set $\sigma^s = 10$, $\sigma^c = 1$.

-In Fig. 4.8 we present step-by-step results of the full algorithm on the widely used parrot image, comparing it to existing methods.
-We can see that the final image Fig. 4.8e preserves sharp features in the source image and is free of the artificial defects in Figs. 4.8f and 4.8g.
-This is partially contributed by the post-processing step, although we can see that even without post-processing Fig. 4.8d is also very smooth in color.
-Comparing to Fig. 4.8h, the sample-based algorithm makes some different choices of color transfer.
-We can see that visually it is closer to the raw optimal transport in Fig. 4.8f, which suggests that the sample-based solution is closer to optimal in the optimal transport sense.
-In Figs. 4.8i to 4.8l, source, target and transferred sample sets are projected to l-a and l-b spaces.
+In Figure 4.7 we present step-by-step results of the full algorithm on the widely used parrot image, comparing it to existing methods.
+We can see that the final image Figure 4.7e preserves sharp features in the source image and is free of the artificial defects in Figures 4.7f and 4.7g.
+This gain can be partially attributed to the postprocessing step, although we can see that even without postprocessing Figure 4.7d is also very smooth in color.
+Notice that the sample-based algorithm makes some choices of color transfer different from the algorithm in [37] (Figure 4.7h).
+We can see that visually it is closer to the raw optimal transport in Figure 4.7f, which suggests that the sample-based solution is closer to optimal in the optimal transport sense.
+In Figures 4.7i, 4.7j, 4.7k, and 4.7l, source, target, and transferred sample sets are projected to (l, a) and (l, b) spaces.
 While both source and target sample sets have complex geometric features, the sample-based method is able to optimally transfer one to the other.